google/myelin-acorn-electron-hardware/README.md

 - [fx2_tube_cartridge_adapter](fx2_tube_cartridge_adapter/): Adapter to allow
   connecting an FX2-based logic analyzer board to the BBC Tube interface or as an Electron cartridge.
-(Untested.)
+(Partly tested.)

 BBC Model B projects
 --------------------